mavas/tensorflow-certificate/README.md

 ## About the references

 - _**[The Exam Guide]:**_ The official TensorFlow Certificate web page: https://www.tensorflow.org/certificate.
 You start here.
-Here you'll find [the 9-page exam guide](https://www.tensorflow.org/extras/cert/TF_Certificate_Candidate_Handbook.pdf) \[and even [the candidate technical guide](https://www.tensorflow.org/extras/cert/Setting_Up_TF_Developer_Certificate_Exam.pdf)\].
+Here you'll find [the 9-page exam guide](https://www.tensorflow.org/extras/cert/TF_Certificate_Candidate_Handbook.pdf).
 It tells you exactly what will be covered by the exam and also everything that *won't* be covered, which is crucial.
 TensorFlow has many uses and a lot of documentation about each use, but a large amount of that won't be covered by the exam, so identify what that is and then _only_ do that and no more than that.

 - _**[The Skills Checklist]:**_ The most important section to see is called "Exam details" -> "Skills checklist" ; it has five sections, and lasts from page 3 to 5.
 The first 2 sections are kind of generic about just simply *using* TensorFlow (debugging, eg.), and the last 3 sections are actually about ML and you should know all of it: image classification (CNNs), natural language processing, and "time series, sequences and predictions".